-During this season, God was revealing more of His love to me, and I learned more of the power of the gospel to make me pleasing in His sight by taking my sin and clothing me in His robes of righteousness.
-One Scripture was especially used by God to reveal how much He loved me.
-Since 2012, this is now my favorite verse: "As the Father has loved me, so have I loved you.
+During this season in my life, one scripture was especially used by God to reveal how much God loved me.
+This is now my favorite verse.
+"As the Father has loved me, so have I loved you.
 Now remain in my love."
 (John 15:9 NIV)